 MIA Program structure

-The MIA programme is worth 120 ECTS credits that are earned in four consecutive semesters: 90 credits for coursework and 30 credits for the final dissertation (mémoire).
+The MIA program is worth 120 ECTS credits that are earned in four consecutive semesters: 90 credits for coursework and 30 credits for the final dissertation (mémoire).
 In principle, a two-hour weekly class for the duration of a semester is worth 6 credits.
 The workshops are worth 3 credits each.
-The interdisciplinary se minars are worth 9 credits.
-The typical course load is five courses (30 credits) per semester .
+The interdisciplinary seminars are worth 9 credits.
+The typical course load is five courses (30 credits) per semester.

-The programme is composed of three concentrations: 1) Global and regional integration; 2) Security and conflict management; and 3) Global society.
-Given the programme's overarching goal of multidisciplinarity, students must take six courses from at least two different concentrations.
+Given the program's overarching goal of multidisciplinarity, students must take six courses from at least two different concentrations.
 Concentration courses can be taken as of the first semester.

 If an application for the MIA is to be taken into consideration, the student must hold: